Meetings

 Town and Village Heart Defibrillator Matching Funding

 Easingwold Lions have always supported the installation of defibrillators in our local community.
-The can be and indeed have been a life saver!
+The can be and indeed are being used by the Community to save lives!

-We have been matchfunding the cost of defibrillators in many of our local villages since 2014 and in 2021 were patners match funding four such devices in Easingwold together with the Town Council and our local Freinds of St Monicas Hospital.
+We have been matchfunding the cost of defibrillators in many of our local villages since 2014 and recently were patners match funding four such devices in Easingwold together with the Town Council and our local Freinds of St Monicas Hospital.

 In addition under the direction of Lion John Sutherland we provide a free training package to all interested communities who have a defibrillator Installation or other groups and organisations who would like the training.